SimpleServer/ShopTool/README.md

 *Note:* The keys (words in capital letters until the equal sign) must occur exactly in the shown order and one key per line.

 ###Shop events
-For using a shop with SimpleServer the script code for *SimpleServer events* must be generated.
+To use a shop with SimpleServer the script code for *SimpleServer events* must be generated.
 This is simply done with the event command.

 **Syntax of the event command:**